SERVICES

 iv) Canine influenza viruses (H3N2 and H3N8)

-B) Get a full diagnostic panel from canine respiratory diseases done if there are symptoms, to determine the actual cause of your pet dog’s respiratory condition.
+B) Get a full diagnostic panel for canine respiratory diseases done if there are symptoms, to determine the actual cause of your pet dog’s respiratory condition.

 C) To avoid areas that congregate a lot of dogs, e.g. dog parks, dog café, and boarding, especially for puppies, and unvaccinated dogs.